 With that being said, values fit is high on our list of priorities when looking for new members, and considering the feedback that we get from our team, we seem to be making matches made in heaven.

 “100% of Glassdoor reviewers would recommend Databox to a friend and our average score is an impressive 5.0.”

 Not much more to add here, I guess.

-Our hiring process typically has 6 stages and we try to stick to it no matter if we hire remotely or on-site.
+Our hiring process typically has 6 stages, and we try to stick to it whether we hire remotely or on-site.

 1 ApplicationThis is all you.
 If you find a position that matches your experience and interest (learn more about our open positions here), apply by submitting your CV and a short cover letter describing why you would like to join our team.
 What we value most is candidates that identify with our principles and values, so we recommend candidates to do some light reading on what we believe, care about, and work towards.
 Matching our people with our culture makes our work environment pleasant, inviting, and, most importantly, more productive.

 2 Initial CallIf we think you’re a good fit, our HR manager reaches out to schedule a brief call to ensure the role makes sense for you.
 Besides your technical skills, we are looking for team players that can easily fit into our company culture, have a hunger for challenges and progress, are willing to work within and across teams, are proactive and comfortable stepping out of their comfort zone.

 3 AssignmentIf we feel we would be a good match, we send you a challenge assignment that’s unique to each role to help us better understand how you come up with solutions to problems that are typical of the ones we encounter every day.
 What we look for is the ability to think outside the box, attention to detail, and creative thinking.

 4 InterviewsTime to get personal.
 After the assignment, we usually connect you with a few team members, including executives, to speak with you.
 That gives us a chance to: